-I spent days at the center recovering from my suicide attempt, and I remember eventually realizing that my perceptions on negative things, such as my failing grades and my eczema, were the main cause of my depressive spiral.
+Eventually, I realized that my perceptions on negative things, such as my failing grades and my eczema, were the main cause of my depressive spiral.

 I learned to admit that I didn’t have everything in control; Murphy’s Law stated as much.
 My skin infection had also begun to clear after an extremely strong prescription of antibiotics.